onderonur/rick-and-morty-graphql/README.md

 ### The Rick and Morty API

-This is a really cool public API which provides you the character, locations and episodes.
-It has bot Rest and GraphQL implementations.
+This is a really cool public API which provides you the characters, locations and episodes.
+It has both Rest and GraphQL implementations.
 So, you can use it to learn and explore new techniques, libraries etc.

 You can check it out [here](https://rickandmortyapi.com/).